brgillis/Test_Reporting/SPR-T-SHE-000006-shear-bias-001.md

 ## Detailed test results

-The algorithmic bias requirements on the multiplative bias *m* and additive bias *c* for an uncalibrated shear estimation algorithm are interpreted to be:
+The bias requirements on the multiplative bias *m* and additive bias *c* for an uncalibrated shear estimation algorithm are interpreted to be:

 * *&sigma;*(*m*) < 2 x 10<sup>-3</sup>
 * *&sigma;*(*c*) < 5 x 10<sup>-4</sup>